pub-calculator-io/cylinder-volume-calculator/readme.md

-# Cylinder Volume Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Cylinder Volume Calculator Widget for WordPress

 This calculator can be used as a cylinder volume calculator and surface area calculator.
 It also finds the lateral, base, and top surface areas.